Memory map: PC BIOS memory map

-BIOS for the IBM Personal Computer and compatibles provides a set of routines that can be used by operating system or applications to get the memory layout.
+BIOS for the IBM Personal Computer and compatibles provides a set of routines that can be used by the operating system or applications to get the memory layout.
 Some of the available routines are:

 BIOS Function: INT 0x15, AX=0xE801:

 This BIOS interrupt call is used to get the memory size for 64MB+ configurations.
 It is supported by AMI BIOSses dated August 23, 1994 or later.
 The caller sets AX to 0xE801 then executes int 0x15.
 If some error has happened, the routine returns with CF (Carry Flag) set to 1.
 If no error, the routine returns with CF clear and the state of registers is described as following: